kbmcconnell/kbmcconnell/README.md

 ### In Progress Projects

-I'm currently working on updating a school project called SpacePlace - it's a space-focused social place that allows users to find upcoming astronomical events in their area.
+I'm currently working on updating an old college project called SpacePlace - it's a space-focused social place that allows users to find upcoming astronomical events in their area.
 I will update with a url once it's been deployed.

 I will be re-writing and sharing various data structures I've worked on in C++.
 Like Linked Lists, Hash Tables, and so on.